willblair0708/CardisAI/README.md

           └── 21837_hr.hea
 ```

-The dataset comprises 21837 clinical 12-lead ECG records of 10 seconds length from 18885 patients, where 52% are male and 48% are female with ages covering the whole range from 0 to 95 years (median 62 and interquantile range of 22).
+From the 18885 patients, 52% are male and 48% are female with ages covering the whole range from 0 to 95 years (median 62 and interquantile range of 22).
 The value of the dataset results from the comprehensive collection of many different co-occurring pathologies, but also from a large proportion of healthy control samples.

 | Records | Superclass | Description |
 |:---|:---|:---|